IB Chemistry R3.1 R3.1.3

 Weak acids partially dissociate.
 Use an ICE table to find [H⁺].

-Worked Example: Weak Acid
+Worked Example: pH of a Weak Acid

 HLpH of Weak Bases (Using Kb)

-Worked Example: Weak Base
+Worked Example: pH of a Weak Base

 Titration Curves